awsdocs/aws-doc-sdk-examples/javav2/example_code/kendra/Readme.md

 - [Creating an Amazon Kendra index and data source, and syncing the data source](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javav2/example_code/kendra/src/main/java/com/example/kendra/CreateIndexAndDataSourceExample.java) (Multiple commands)

 ## Running the examples
-To run these examples, you can setup your development environment to use Apache Maven or Gradle to configure and build AWS SDK for Java projects.
+To run these examples, you can set up your development environment to use Apache Maven or Gradle to configure and build AWS SDK for Java projects.
 For more information, see [Get started with the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html).

 Some of these examples perform *destructive* operations on AWS resources, such as deleting an index. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.